noir-lang/book/src/getting_started/nargo/commands.md

 Generate proving and verification keys from a build artifact file.

-## `nargo compile <circuit_name>`

-Compile the program and its secret execution trace into a JSON build artifact file containing the ACIR representation, and the ABI of the circuit.
-This build artifact can then be used to generate and verify proofs.

-_Arguments_

-- `<circuit_name>` - The name of the circuit file

-> The files compiled can be passed into a TypeScript project for proving and verification.
-See the [TypeScript](../typescript.md#proving-and-verifying-externally-compiled-files) section to learn more.

 ## `nargo test <pattern>`

 Nargo will automatically compile and run any functions which have the decorator `#[test]` on them if you run `nargo test`.